pavlinpetrov/adblocker-extension/README.md

 # AdBlocker Extension
-An simple chrome extension that blocks google paid results and ads on [https://dir.bg](dir.bg).
+A simple chrome extension that blocks google paid results and ads on [https://dir.bg](dir.bg).

 ### Installation
 - Open the Extension Management page.